Sign in

 Ask Fintool Equity Research AI

-Hua Ha's questions to Privia Health Group Inc (PRVA) leadership
+Hua Ha's questions to Privia Health Group (PRVA) leadership

-Hua Ha's questions to Privia Health Group Inc (PRVA) leadership • Q4 2024
+Hua Ha's questions to Privia Health Group (PRVA) leadership • Q4 2024

 Question

-Michael Ha asked if the CMS-published Accountable Care Prospective Trend (ACPT) for MSSP aligns with Privia's internal data and whether there is a go-forward risk if benchmark rates remain understated versus actual medical cost trends.
+Michael Ha from Baird followed up on MSSP, asking if the CMS-published Accountable Care Prospective Trend (ACPT) aligns with Privia's internal data and if there's a risk to future earnings if benchmark rates remain understated versus actual trends.

 Answer